prasannakoirala58/Task-Manager-PERN/README.md

 ---

-## 🔐 Why LocalStorage Instead of Cookies?
+## 🔐 Why LocalStorage?

 For this assignment:

-- You’re not handling banking‑level security.
-- Render + Vercel separate domains make HTTP‑only cookies harder.
-- LocalStorage works perfectly and keeps the assignment simple.
-- Token is only used for Authorization headers.

-If building a production app → HTTP‑only cookies are ideal.
+- Simpler than HTTP-only cookies across two different domains (Render + Vercel)
+- Works easily with Authorization headers
+- Good for demo / portfolio projects

+For production → prefer **HTTP-only cookies**.

 ---